ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 There is a repository for generalised GG setup, AWS just tells us to type a bunch of commands without any real explanation of what these do!

-Even though I failed to run the `greengrassd` on the RPI I decided setup the daemon on EC2 had still managed to issue the certificates, download and setup the whole configuration so the Raspberry Pi was now acting as a "Thing" in Iot Core, it was just failing to run `greengrassd`.
+Even though I failed to run the `greengrassd` on the RPI I decided setup the daemon on EC2 and had still managed to issue the certificates, download and setup the whole configuration so the Raspberry Pi was now acting as a "Thing" in Iot Core, it was just failing to run `greengrassd`.
 Next step was to abandon the Raspberry Pi greengrass setup and use an EC2 instance instance.

 Once this is done, we should be able to run the `greengrassd` daemon on the local device.
 After we can starting experimenting with device [discovery](https://your-aws-endpoint/greengrass/discover/thing/thing-name) giving information on groups to which a device belongs, the GG core in group and certificates.

-# Discussion

-The setup for Greengrass is quite long and I would have expected an easier setup overall.
-Ideally AWS should provide some kind of package or even a custom RPI image to be downloaded and flashed based on the setup.
-Or even a S3 bucket generated with a temporary link to software and certificates.
-For example: The public key, is not required to to be secure and neither is the `config.json` or software.

-# Getting low - AWS FreeRTOS
+# Getting Low - AWS FreeRTOS Device Setup

-Now we have a Greengrass core device for controlling and being the hub for our lower powered devices.
+Now we have a Greengrass core device up and running for control and being the hub for our lower powered devices.
-There wasn't actually much information provided on AWS FreeRTOS but I wanted to figure out and understand what I could do with RTOS since this one of the services by AWS I should be trying it out.

-Starting from FreeRTOS [prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) I started working through the examples.
+There wasn't actually much information provided on AWS FreeRTOS but I wanted to figure out and understand what I could do with RTOS.
+Starting from FreeRTOS [prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) I started working through the example with the ESP32 device.

-Just as we setup Greengrass before with EC2, RTOS also follows a very similar setup.
-The device representation on AWS is not to different from a Greengrass device.
+Just as we setup Greengrass before with EC2, RTOS also follows a very similar setup like the generalised setup I outlined at the start of the post.
+The device representation on AWS is not so different from a Greengrass device.
 The ESP32-devkit has a more streamlined setup compared to other devices but does not support OTA, lightweight IP, SMP and BLE.

-We also need to flash the RTOS to the device.
-Once flashed we should get output similar to the following if we run the MQTT echo example.
+Once flashed and installed we should get output similar to the following if we run the MQTT echo example.

 ```
 354 8667 [MQTT] Received message 0 from queue.